-The bill expands the scope of practice for licensed DNs by authorizing DNs to order therapeutic diets.
-Additionally, the bill allows DNs to become licensed without an examination when applicants for such licensure are:
+Additionally, the bill allows individuals to become licensed as a DN without an examination when applicants for such licensure are:

 - Registered with the Commission on Dietetic Registration (Commission) and are in compliance with all of the qualifications in ch.
 468, F.S., related to the practice of dietetics and nutrition; or - Certified as nutrition specialists by the Certification Board for Nutrition Specialists, or are Diplomates of the American Clinical Board of Nutrition, and are in compliance with the qualifications under s.
-468.509, F.S.
+468.509, F.S.27

 The bill provides title protection for certain qualified individuals.
-Specifically, the bill authorizes only individuals who:
+Specifically, the bill authorizes only individuals who are:

-- Are registered with the Commission as a DN to use the title "Registered Dietician/Nutritionist" and the designation "R.D.N."; - Are certified by the Certification Board for Nutrition Specialists to use the title "Certified Nutrition Specialist" and the designation "CNS"; and - Are certified by the American Clinical Board of Nutrition to use the title "Diplomate of the American Clinical Board of Nutrition" and the designation of "DACBN."
+- Registered with the Commission as a DN to use the title "Registered Dietician/Nutritionist" and the designation "R.D.N."; - Certified by the Certification Board for Nutrition Specialists to use the title "Certified Nutrition Specialist" and the designation "CNS"; and - Certified by the American Clinical Board of Nutrition to use the title "Diplomate of the American Clinical Board of Nutrition" and the designation of "DACBN."